Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Results

 We first present the results of the phase-detection classifier in Figure~\ref{fig:classifier}, which also depicts the phase boundaries proposed in Refs.~\cite{romanroche2023, zhu2018fidelity, koziol2021quantumcritical, sun2017}, color coded according to their source.
 Despite being trained on only three values of $\alpha$, the classifier works well across the whole spectrum of $\alpha$.
 The border between the ferro- and paramagnetic regions is particularly well defined, while a few artifacts are visible in the case of the threshold between para- and antiferromagnetic ground-state configurations.
 Those may be partially attributable to a problem in the training data.
 The erroneous predictions are well separated from the threshold itself and can easily be identified as such.

 Closely related to this classification is the regression model for $\aqty*{m^2}$, whose results are shown in the left panel of Figure~\ref{fig:m2}.
 The transitions among the three phases are again immediately visible and agree with previous results.
 Furthermore, the logarithm of the difference between the predicted results and those calculated with QMC is shown in the right side of Figure~\ref{fig:m2}.
 The model seems to perform worst in the ferromagnetic phase, where errors can reach $\sim 15\%$, than in the other two phases of the system, and are primary located within certain bands, \eg $\alpha\in\lbrace 1, 2, 6\rbrace$.
 This correlates with the worse quality of the training data in the ferromagnetic region.
+The training process takes approximately 15 minutes for the first system size and about 11 minutes for each subsequent one.
+Once training is complete, the evaluation of an individual expectation value requires only \SI{0.04}{\second}, which amounts to a speed-up of roughly $\times 100$ for $N=50$ and $\times 1800$ for $N=100$.

 We now turn our attention to the fourth moment of the magnetization, a quantity that is computationally demanding to evaluate using QMC techniques for the reasons outlined in Section~\ref{sec:methodology}.
 As shown in the left panel of Figure~\ref{fig:m4}, the set-transformer predictions remain accurate, and the right side of Figure~\ref{fig:m4} displays the logarithmic error with respect to the QMC results.
 Importantly, despite the higher computational cost associated with this observable, we observe no degradation in predictive performance compared to the magnetization.
 Again, we can see the worst predictions appear in the ferromagnetic phase of the system.